-MEMA is responsible for coordinating and facilitating training in the State of Mississippi to support gaps identified in plans, exercises, after-action reviews, and improvement plans.
+MEMA is responsible for coordinating and facilitating training to support gaps identified in plans, exercises, after-action reviews, and improvement plans.

-- Output: Number of training classes coordinated and conducted throughout the State. - Efficiency: Percentage increase in whole community preparedness.
+Output: Number of training classes coordinated and conducted throughout the State.

+Efficiency: Percentage increase in whole community preparedness.

-• Explanatory: Annual number of new emergency managers/agencies requiring planning, training, and exercise support.
+Explanatory: Annual number of new emergency managers/agencies requiring planning, training, and exercise support.

-- o Task (A.1.1.1): Establish a cadre of qualified contract instructors. - o Task (A.1.1.2): Facilitate and participate in course offerings and preparedness workshops/drills. - o Task (A.1.1.3): Develop position-specific task books in accordance with the National Qualification System. - o Task (A.1.1.4): Review and implement updates in course material as they become available. - o Task (A.1.1.5): Produce a multi-year integrated preparedness plan in support of the Office of Preparedness. - o Task (A.1.1.6): Leverage technology to provide virtual training, as warranted. - o Task (A.1.1.7): Provide technical assistance for training system access and registration. - o Task (A.1.1.8): Establish a secure repository for training certifications and documentation. - o Task (A.1.1.9): Identify training needs assessments for the whole community. - o Task (A.1.1.10): Provide training based on gaps and corrective actions identified in the after-action review/improvement plan and gap analysis report. - o Task (A.1.1.11): Assist stakeholders with technical assistance for the annual National Incident Management System Compliance Assistance Support Tool requirement. - o Task (A.1.1.12): Regionally coordinate local training opportunities for Incident Command System courses.
+- Task (A.1.1.1): Establish a cadre of qualified instructors. - Task(A.1.1.2): Facilitate and participate in course offerings and preparedness workshops/drills. - Task (A.1.1.3): Develop position-specific task books in accordance with the National Qualification System. - Task (A.1.1.4): Review and implement updates in course material as they become available. - Task (A.1.1.5): Produce a multi-year integrated preparedness plan in support of the Office of Preparedness. - Task (A.1.1.6): Leverage technology to provide virtual training, as warranted. - Task (A.1.1.7): Provide technical assistance for training system access and registration. - Task (A.1.1.8): Establish a secure repository for training certifications and documentation. - Task (A.1.1.9): Identify training needs assessments for the whole community. - Task (A.1.1.10): Provide training based on gaps and corrective actions identified in the after-action review/improvement plan and gap analysis report. - Task (A.1.1.11): Assist stakeholders with technical assistance for the annual National Incident Management System Compliance Assistance Support Tool requirement. - Task (A.1.1.12): Regionally coordinate training opportunities for Incident Command System courses.

 Strategy (A.1.2): Coordinate a progressive exercise program to assess planning and training efforts and identify corrective actions/improvement plans.
 MEMA works with federal, state, tribal, local, private sector, and other partners to provide planning, training, and expertise to community stakeholders.

-• Output: Number of staff and stakeholders providing input and participation in implementing and maintaining preparedness plans and procedures.
+Output: Number of staff and stakeholders providing input and participation in implementing and maintaining preparedness plans and procedures.

-• Efficiency: Number of capability gaps identified.

-• Explanatory: Agency participation in virtual, tabletop, or full-scale exercises and After-Action Review/Improvement Plans.
+Efficiency: Number of capability gaps identified.
+Explanatory: Agency participation in virtual, tabletop, or full-scale exercises and After-Action Review/Improvement Plans.

-- o Task (A.1.2.1): Conduct exercises based on capabilities identified in existing plans, procedures, and training. - o Task (A.1.2.2): Coordinate with exercise participants and stakeholders to develop postexercise After Action Review/Improvement Plans. - o Task (A.1.2.3): Conduct exercises that increase complexity, build upon training needs, and plan revisions identified in After Action Review/Improvement Plans. - o Task (A.1.2.4): Provide technical assistance workshops or training on designing, conducting, and evaluating different types of exercises and After Action Review/Improvement Plans in accordance with the Homeland Security Exercise Evaluation Program and FEMA. - o Task (A.1.2.5): Provide technical assistance to coordinate and facilitate district and regional exercises. - o Task (A.1.2.6): Conduct Integrated Preparedness Planning Workshops to engage stakeholders in revising and increasing the Office of Preparedness training schedule. - o Task (A.1.2.7): Incorporate information from the State's Threat and Hazard Identification Risk Assessment/Stakeholder Preparedness Review into preparedness plans and procedures.
+- Task (A.1.2.1): Conduct exercises based on capabilities identified in existing plans, procedures, and training. - Task (A.1.2.2): Coordinate with exercise participants and stakeholders to develop postexercise After Action Review/Improvement Plans. - Task (A.1.2.3): Conduct exercises that increase complexity, build upon training needs, and plan revisions identified in After-Action Review/Improvement Plans. - Task (A.1.2.4): Provide technical assistance workshops or training on designing, conducting, and evaluating different types of exercises and After-Action Review/Improvement Plans in accordance with the Homeland Security Exercise Evaluation Program and FEMA. - Task (A.1.2.5): Provide technical assistance to coordinate and facilitate district and regional exercises. - Task (A.1.2.6): Conduct Integrated Preparedness Planning Workshops to engage stakeholders in revising and increasing the Office of Preparedness training schedule. - Task (A.1.2.7): Incorporate information from the State's Threat and Hazard Identification Risk Assessment/Stakeholder Preparedness Review into preparedness plans and procedures.